awsdocs/amazon-ecs-developer-guide/doc_source/using_data_volumes.md

 + Amazon EFS volumes for persistent storage\.
 For more information, see [Amazon EFS volumes](efs-volumes.md)\.
 + Ephemeral storage for nonpersistent storage\.
 For more information, see [Fargate Task Storage](fargate-task-storage.md)\.

+For Windows tasks, the following data volume format is supported:
++ Amazon FSx for Windows File Server volumes for persistent storage\.
+For more information, see [Amazon FSx for Windows File Server volumes](wfsx-volumes.md)\.

 For EC2 tasks, use data volumes in the following common examples:
 + To provide persistent data volumes for use with a container
 + To define an empty, nonpersistent data volume and mount it on multiple containers